- Updated: 08th March 2023

 St. Mark’s Cathedral completed in the 15th century is probably one of the island’s most stunning Gothic-style structures.
 The home where Marco Polo is believed to have been born is among the top tourist attractions.

 Medieval fortress and walls encircle the little town of Korcula.
 You’ll likely be awed by Korcula’s island history and nostalgic ambience as well as by its pristine waters.
-So how to get to a off-the-grid beach on Korcula island in Croatia?

 The gorgeous beaches that Croatia’s island of Korcula enjoys are renowned.
 Bacva Bay Beach is a little isolated pebble bay with crystal-clear turquoise waters.